MikeSolie/PS-Password-Auditor/README.md

 ## Usage

 To run the script, simply execute the script file in PowerShell using the instructions provided in the Installation section.
 It will output a table of user account information for all accounts whose passwords have not been changed in the last 90 days.

+## Contributing
+If you'd like to contribute to this project, please feel free to fork this repository and submit a pull request with your changes.
+Be sure to include a description of your changes and any necessary documentation updates.

+## Credits
+This script was created by Mike Solie and is licensed under the MIT License.

+## License
+This project is licensed under the terms of the MIT License.
+See the LICENSE file for details.